Puntius

 Puntius is a genus of small freshwater fish in the family Cyprinidae native to South Asia and Mainland Southeast Asia, as well as Taiwan.

 Many species formerly placed in Puntius have been moved to other genera such as Barbodes, Dawkinsia, Desmopuntius, Haludaria, Oliotius, Pethia, Puntigrus, Sahyadria and Systomus.

+Previously, it was assumed that the earliest record of this genus was the fossil species Puntius bussyi from the Eocene of Sumatra, but a 2020 study reclassified this species into the new genus Pauciuncus, possibly in the subfamily Smiliogastrinae.

 Etymology

 The name Puntius comes from Pungti (Pronounced Puti), a Bangla term for small cyprinids.

 Range

 Fishes of the genus Puntius are found in South Asia (west to Pakistan and south to Sri Lanka) and Mainland Southeast Asia, with a single species, P. snyderi, in Taiwan.
 The greatest species richness is in India.

 Description

 The maximum size for an adult of this genus is 25 cm, but most species reach 7–15 cm and some species do not surpass 5 cm.
 In appearance they may resemble miniature carp and are sometimes brightly coloured or patterned.

 Behavior

 These fishes are omnivorous; their diet includes small invertebrates and plant matter.
 Breeding is by egg scattering and takes place close to the bottom, near or within areas of dense plant growth.
 They do not show parental care and adults may eat the young.